bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 34°
-- Cloudy
+- Rain
 - 86% humidity
-- 13 mph wind
+- 12 mph wind
 - 100% cloud cover
 - 35 AQI 🟩
 - 0.07 inches of rain and 0.49 inches of snow in the past 24 hours